saucelabs/elemental-next/frontend/docs/updated-tips/5-select-from-a-dropdown/java.md

 ---
-title: "How To Select From a Dropdown List"
+title: 'Java'
+id: '5-select-from-a-dropdown-java'
-slug: "5-select-from-a-dropdown"
+slug: java/
 number: 5
-publish_date: 2015-11-09
+publish_date: 2015-07-06
+last_update:
+  date: 2023-04-03
 tags:
-  - "dropdown"
+  - 'dropdown'
-  - "forms"
+  - 'forms'
 level: 1
-category: "testing"
+category:
+   - fundamentals
+language: java
 ---

+# How to Select from a Dropdown List

-## The Problem
+## Intro

-Selecting from a dropdown list *seems* like one of those simple things.
-Just grab the list by it's element and select an item within it based on the text you want.

-While it sounds pretty straightforward, there is a bit more finesse to it.
+Some common use cases for selecting from a dropdown list might be selecting sizes or styles from a dropdown menu while online shopping, or selecting your method of payment.
+And, while selecting from a dropdown list might *seem* straightforward -- just grab the list by its element and select an item within it, based on the text you want -- there's a bit more skill to it.

 Let's take a look at a couple of different approaches.

-## An Example
+## Example 1

 First let's import our requisite classes (for annotations (e.g., `org.junit.After`, etc.), driving the browser with Selenium (e.g., `org.openqa.selenium.WebDriver`, etc.), and matchers for our assertions (e.g., `org.hamcrest.CoreMatchers`, etc.)) and start our class with some setup and teardown methods.